telgi/rinstagram/README.md

 # Rinstagram

-A social network application where users post photos and see other posted photos via a shared newsfeed.
+Rails application that allows users to post photos to their friends and see what their friends have posted via a shared newsfeed.

+## Aim of Learning

+To build a Rails application from the ground up without scaffolding to truly learn what mystical sorcery Rails is performing under the hood.

 ## Installation